virenpc/code_test/README.md

 | Case 4                                 | 2730  | 1               | The binary representation of 2730 is 101010101010.
 The longest continuous 1s start at position 1. |

 Test cases have passed in code committed: ![Test cases passed](binary_test_pass.png)

+## Assumptions Made in the Code

+- Non-negative Input
+- 1-Indexed Position
+- No Leading Zeros
+- If there are multiple sequences of `1`s of the same maximum length, the function returns the starting position of the first such sequence encountered.
+- If the input number is `0`, the function returns `0` as there are no `1`s